awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-name of the Amazon Emr virtual cluster to be created.
+The name of the Amazon EMR Virtual Cluster to be created.

 ---